seekhealing/seekhealing.github.io/_sections/hero-watm/watm-hero.md

 # Welcome to <br />We Are The Medicine
 {: class="watm-hero-header watm-hero-text emphasized-header"}

-## Everyone is welcome!
-Invite loved ones, whether they're far away or you're cooped up in quarantine together.
-We can't wait to connect with all of you.
+## Join SeekHealing for this online festival to explore human connection online and experience how we are each other's best medicine.
 {: class="watm-hero-text"}

-## Check out the event schedule below.
-Just be sure to register, if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
+## Check out the event schedule below, and make sure to register if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
 {: class="watm-hero-text"}